daesystephens/daesystephens.github.io/operatorsandloops.md

 ```0123456789```<br />

 # WHILE LOOP
-If you do not know how many times the code shoul run, you can use a **while** loop.
+If you do not know how many times the code should run, you can use a **while** loop.

 ```javascript
 var answr = "";